Sonya-7/Machine_Learning_Basketball_Project/README.md

 This is the final assignment for the IBM Data Science Professional Certificate Machine Learning Module

 ## Objective
-Apply ML to a dataset to make inferences
+Apply ML to a dataset to make inferences about a basketball team's likelihood of making it to the final four

 ## Instructions
 In this scenario, you are a Data Scientist working for a college basketball team.
 Your coaches have asked you to look at historical data to see which team metrics (individually or in combination) make a team more likely to make it into the Final Four.

-For example, if a team is more efficient defensively, does this have a direct relationship to their ability to get into the Final Four?
+> For example, if a team is more efficient defensively, does this have a direct relationship to their ability to get into the Final Four?
 What about defensively efficiency along with overall wins?
 Your job is to figure out if there is a combination of metrics that give a team more of a chance of making it into this tournament.

 > Something to keep in mind is that when trying to predict results of basketball tournaments there are many variables that need to be taken into account.
 As a result of this creating accurate models is incredibly hard.
 In the sports betting industry an accuracy rate of anything over 55% is considered good as it indicates profits.